DustinJSilk/reactive-trader/README.md

 - $ git clone https://github.com/DustinJSilk/reactive-trader
 - $ cd ./reactive-trader
 - $ npm install
-- $ cp ./sample-config.js ./config.js
+- $ cp ./config/sample-config.js ./config/config.js

 ## Running

 This app will run in place of Gekko and on top of it.
 Make sure to shutdown any other trading instances first.

-Setup config.js to your liking.
+Make sure you configure ./config/config.js and ./config/strategies.js first.

 $ npm run reactive-trading

 ## Database